Chess Logo K-8th grade chess players of all skill levels are invited to the ...

 • In the middle school section, both players must record the moves, until one player has 5 minutes or less on the clock.
 Then both players may cease recording if desired.

-Awards: Trophies to top three in K-2, to top five in 3-5 and 6-8 divisions.
+Awards: Trophies to top three in K-2 and 6-8, to top five in 3-5th grade divisions.
 Medals to all (non-trophied) players who qualify for State (3 of 5).
 All K-2 players get a participation prize at least.
-Team awards: Podium recognition to top five elementary teams and top three middle school teams.
-Team scoring adds up the best five results from a school for K-5th grades, and top four results for 6th-8th grades.
+Team awards: Podium recognition to top five elementary teams.
+Team scoring adds up the best five results from a school for K-5th grades.

 Ferndale Schools: Certificates to Top Three at each grade, K-5.

-Entry fee: $15 to play.
+Entry fee: $16 if received before 10pm Thursday April 18.
+After that, $25.
+Final deadline 9pm Friday April 19.
 Spectators and parents free.
 Proceeds benefit Cascadia PTO and Cascadia Chess Club.

-Concessions will be available on site, cash only.
+Concessions will be available on site, cash or check only.
 We'll take lunch pizza orders at check-in.

 Questions: See FAQ below.
 If further questions, email Tournament Director Randy Kaech at CoachKaech@gmail.com.